freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-greater-than-operator.english.md

 ## Instructions
 <section id='instructions'>
-Add the <code>greater than</code> operator to the indicated lines so that the return statements make sense.
+Add the greater than operator to the indicated lines so that the return statements make sense.
 </section>

 ## Tests